This is my true Business War Story about what happens when a billionaire CEO is fed up with "consultant's babble."

 Truth can win.
 Straightforward works.

-I was feeling tears of relief and validation coming on, but shut that down fast — just act like this happens every day, I thought, Right.
+I 'm feeling tears of relief and validation coming on, but shut that down fast — just act like this happens every day, with some of the biggest icons of industry, I thought, Right.

-Yeah, right… "two guys."
+Yeah, right… "two guys," just talking.
 I knew I was in the presence of greatness, and I certainly was humbled.
 Okay, a little intimidated, but mostly okay.
-His questions were well within my expertise.
-I'd seriously done the work — a barrel of formal and informal consulting to discover details that fed my recommendations.
-Our exchange was candid and friendly… spirited… sometimes even playful.
+His questions were well within my expertise and I'd seriously done the work — a barrel of formal and informal "holistic-type" consulting to discover details that fed my recommendations.
+Our exchange was candid and friendly… spirited and sometimes even playful.

-He wanted to know if I liked the tuna.
+He wants to know if I like the tuna.
 (It really was good!)
-He gave me feedback from the meeting, about what he and I said during the meeting.
-He even sorta apologized for his attack, with a sheepish grin.
+He gives me feedback from the meeting, about what he and I said during the meeting.
+A couple of discussion points are very substantive.
+He recalls being surprised when I said in the meeting "There's lots of perspective missing from (your comment), you'll want to know…" — and then he laughed, saying "Joel. don't worry, I agree, you were right!"
+He even sorta apologizes for his overall attack, with a sheepish grin.

-It stopped at a very natural point.
-Jack said there was a driver outside to take me back to the hotel.
-I got into the car I'd seen waiting since we'd arrived.
+It stops at a very natural point.
+Jack smiles and tells me there's a driver outside to take me back to the hotel, and he drifts off into the ranch estate.
+I get into the car I'd seen waiting since we'd arrived.
 (Oh, sweat… he had been ready to send me back from the moment we arrived!)
-I asked the driver to drop me a mile or so from the hotel, this day needed a brisk walk.
+I asked the driver to drop me a mile or so from the hotel.
+This day needs a brisk walk.
+I fall asleep for a few minutes in the car.

-By the time I got back to the hotel in Santa Monica there was a dark wooden box with a little latch, waiting for me inside my room — the box had two crystal glasses… and a bottle of 25-year-old Balvenie Skotch!
+By the time I get back to the hotel in Santa Monica there's a dark wooden box with a little latch, waiting for me inside my room — with two crystal glasses… and a bottle of 25-year-old Balvenie Sherry Oak Cask Scotch!

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

-Joel Alpert is a Swiss Army Knife consultant with a pocketful of unconventional skills in strategic thinking, brand development, direct mail marketing, and other specialized business goodies.
-He's worked with large and small companies, usually SMB.
+Joel Alpert is a Swiss Army Knife consultant with a pocketful of unconventional skills in strategic thinking, brand development, direct mail marketing, executive coaching, and more.
+He's worked with very large and very small companies, usually SMB.
 You can visit: www.MarketPowerOnline.com